andres-erbsen/cjdns-estimate/readme.md

 - if it doesn't, it searches for new nodes using a remote node that is closest by route length to the node itself.
 Alternative selection can be achieved by defining one of the following macros:
+ - `BY_ADDR`: Pick closest in address space to the target
- - `BY_HOPS`: Do not consider actual path length, only number of hops in it
+ - `BY_HOPS`: Do not consider actual path length, only number of hops in it.
- - `BY_ADDR`: pick closest in address space to the target
+Also picks an arbitrary node instead of the closest if possible next hop is known.

 The remote node used for search returns all remotes it knows that are closer to the target in address space than itself.
 They are added to